-Independent directors meet twice annually apart from other Board members and management representatives.
-Each of the Company's directors, other than Mr. Clairday and Mr. Parker, qualify as "independent" in accordance with published Nasdaq listing requirements.
+Independent directors meet at least twice annually apart from other Board members and management representatives.
+Each of the Company's current directors, other than Mr. Clairday, Mr. Page and Mr. Parker, qualify as "independent" in accordance with published Nasdaq listing requirements.
+On January 4, 2005 the Board appointed Mr. Page as Acting Chief Executive Officer of the Company.
+Mr. Page served in that capacity until the appointment of Mr. Taft as President and CEO on March 31, 2005.
+According to published Nasdaq listing requirements during his term as Acting CEO and for a period of three years thereafter, Mr. Page will not qualify as an independent director.

 Below is a description of each committee of the Board.
 Each of the committees has authority to engage legal counsel or other experts or consultants as it deems appropriate to carry out its responsibilities.
-The Board has determined that each member of each committee meets the applicable laws and regulations regarding "independence" when applicable and that each member is free of any relationship that would interfere with his individual exercise of independent judgment.
+The Board has determined that each member of each committee meets the applicable laws and regulations regarding "independence" when applicable and that each member is free of any relationship that would interfere with his individual exercise of Executive Committee.
+This committee will consider issues as directed by the Chairman of the Board.
+It also may exercise the authority of the Board between Board meetings, except to the extent that the Board has delegated authority to another committee or to other persons, and except as otherwise limited by Missouri law.

-Executive Committee.
-This Committee will consider issues as directed by the committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934.
-The responsibilities of this Committee include reviewing the financial reports and other financial information provided by the Company to any governmental body or the public; the Company's systems of internal controls regarding finance, accounting, legal compliance, and ethics that management and the Board have established; the Company's auditing, accounting, and financial reporting processes generally; and such other functions as the Board may from time to time assign to the Committee.
-In performing its duties, the Committee seeks to maintain an effective working relationship with the Board, the independent accountant, and management of the Company.
+Audit Committee.
+The Company has a separately designated standing audit committee established in accordance with Section 3(a) (58) (A) of the Securities Exchange Act of 1934.
+The responsibilities of this committee include reviewing the financial reports and other financial information provided by the Company to any governmental body or the public; the Company's systems of internal controls regarding finance, accounting, legal compliance and ethics that management and the Board have established; the Company's auditing, accounting and financial reporting processes generally; and such other functions as the Board may from time to time assign to the committee.
+In performing its duties, the committee seeks to maintain an effective working relationship with the Board, the independent accountant and management of the Company.
 The specific duties and functions of the Audit Committee are set forth in the Audit Committee Charter.
 The Charter is reviewed annually and updated as necessary to reflect changes in regulatory requirements, authoritative guidelines, and evolving practices.